 Everything must be the way to God to us.
 Even right action is not to be valued for itself, but because it leads to God.
 The same is true of all spiritual and material deeds.
 We must be able to say with Swami Sivananda: “Only God I saw!”
 Krishna does not mean that we need not follow the ways of dharma, only that we must keep looking at God and not at them as we follow them.
 God must be the sole purpose of our life, the sole means and the sole goal.
 This is “abandoning all duties” in God, as God, for God, “that God may be all in all” (I Corinthians 15:28).

 When our consciousness is so fixed on God, so merged in God that it becomes God, then all evils shall fall away like the shadows they are, and we shall live in the Light as that Light.
 Where then, shall grief be?
 Krishna brings up this subject because it was Arjuna’s grief that sparked the entire discourse.
 So we have come full circle with him.

 Tell not this secret to…

-“This shall not be spoken of by you to one who is without austerity [tapasya], nor to one who is without devotion [bhakti], nor to one who does not desire to listen, nor to one who speaks evil of Me” (18:67).
-Two words here need a good look.
+This should not be spoken of by you at any time to one who is without tapasya, nor to one who is not dedicated, nor to one who does not desire to listen, nor to one who speaks evil of (mocks) me (18:67).

 Ashushrushave means “one who does not desire to hear (listen)” and “the non-obedient.”
-This is both those who just do not want to be bothered and those who are not unaware of spiritual teaching but do not follow it–for whatever reason or excuse.
+This is both those who just do not want to be bothered and those who are not unaware of spiritual teaching but do not follow it, for whatever reason or excuse.